uktrade/iigb-beta-content/content/beta/regions/east-of-england/proof-points/strong-industries/en_US.md

 ---
-title: Strong industries for investment
+title: strong industries for investment
-link: Strong industries for investment
+link: strong industries for investment
 borderColour: red
 ---
 The East of England is strong in a number of sectors: